Managed Long Term Services and Supports

 In September 2014, CMS initiated a national, cross-state evaluation of MLTSS.
 The MLTSS evaluation is one component of a larger evaluation designed to track and evaluate several different types of Medicaid section 1115 demonstration waivers.
 However, the MLTSS component of the evaluation is not limited to programs using section 1115 demonstration authority.
 Learn more about the national, cross-state evaluation.

-In an effort to enhance the availability and quality of MLTSS, CMS has developed a number of technical assistance tools for states, and other stakeholders.
+CMS developed a number of technical assistance tools for states, and other stakeholders to enhance the availability and quality of MLTSS.
 These tools include:

 - Documents outlining CMS' expectations for MLTSS programs operating under section 1115 or 1915(b) authorities.